BlockTech-Inc/BlockMod/README.md

 # BlockMod
 ##### Brought to you by BlockTech, Inc.

 The latest technology from BlockTech, Inc. is now on Modrinth!
-BlockMod focuses the user experience, providing quality of life tweaks and performance improvements.
+BlockMod focuses the creative user experience, providing quality of life tweaks and performance improvements.

+There are *two* versions of BlockMod: BlockMod Client and BlockMod Full.
+BlockMod Client is a client-sided modpack, while BlockMod Full has some extra features.

 <details><summary>Modlist</summary>
 <p>